-I am a Chancellor's Fellow at the University of Edinburgh.
-I am based in the Edinburgh School of Art, where I teach courses on Architectural Theory, Environmental Humanities and Critical Time Studies.
+I am a Senior Lecturer in Environmental Humanities at the University of Edinburgh.
+I am based in the Edinburgh School of Art, where I teach courses on Environmental Humanities, Critical Time Studies and Architectural Theory.

 I work in the areas of critical time studies and environmental humanities, with a particular focus on the relationship between time and belonging.
 I completed my PhD in Philosophy at the University of New South Wales, and was a Research Associate at the Centre for Research on Socio-Cultural Change, University of Manchester, before taking up my current role at the University Edinburgh.